Artboard-25

 He/Him

-Brady is so thrilled to return to the Theatre Tuscaloosa stage this summer!
+Brady Taylor is thrilled to return to the Theatre Tuscaloosa stage this summer!
 Brady is an incoming freshman at UAB, where he is pursuing a BFA in musical theatre.
 Recent credits include Ensemble (Anastasia), “Joseph” (Joseph and the Amazing Technicolor Dreamcoat), and “Franz” (Rock of Ages).
-Brady would like to thank his family and friends for their continued support.
+Brady thanks his family and friends for their continued support.

 Benjamin Walker